 In the Islamic economic system, especially Islamic banks there is a prohibition in Al-Quran to trade currencies as a commodity.
 However, allow trading that is not accompanied by interest using the profit and loss sharing system.
 In Islamic economics, basically there will be no inflation or turmoil in the financial system when a profit and loss sharing system is implemented.
 That is combined with the use of the gold standard in the monetary system.
 The use of the gold standard will trigger a balance in the real sector and the monetary sector.

-However, the operation of the Islamic banking system in the midst of a dual banking system (dual banking system) is dominated by conventional banking systems that still use interest rate instruments as the main variable.
+However, the operation of the Islamic banking system in the midst of a dual banking system is dominated by conventional banking systems that still use interest rate instruments as the main variable.
 So that in this case Islamic banking operating in a dual banking system is affected by the financial crisis caused by changes in interest rates and other macroeconomic variables.
 Several studies examining the resilience of the Islamic banking system and conventional banking system amid the financial crisis have produced different conclusions.

 Beck, et.al (2013) uses z-scores to measure the efficiency and stability of Islamic banks, whether Islamic banks are significantly more volatile than conventional banks.
 The results of his study concluded that there were no differences related to liquidity risk during the Global Financial Crisis.
 Bourish and Nabi (2013) use z-scores to measure Islamic banks in 16 countries, with 68 banks of which 34 are Islamic banks, the results of his analysis conclude overall, Islamic banks are more stable than conventional banks.
 But there is no difference between Islamic banks and conventional banks in terms of the effects of the Global Financial Crisis.